Syldavia: Overview

 Syldavians seem to be fond of mineral water, which does not go down well with the whisky-drinking Captain Haddock, one of Tintin's travelling companions.

 The exact location of Syldavia is not given in the comics, and nothing more is known than that it is located on the Balkan peninsula, bordering another fictional country Borduria, and that it has access to the sea.
 It is also mistaken for Greece in one instance, but explained as having very different local clothing.
 In Destination Moon, the trail of the Syldavian-launched rocket points to a location north of the Danube.
 There are various inspirations for Syldavia.
 As Hergé noted, the primary inspiration was Montenegro, but the country's history is modeled after many Balkan countries.
 Har Brok writes that Syldavia "may have been modelled after a country like Romania or Yugoslavia".

+Syldavia is also known for exporting violinists.